manavb2214/Pledge/README.txt

-Charity Fund Frontend (Demo)
+PLEDGE (Demo)
 ===========================

 Files:
-- index.html : Single-file frontend that connects to MetaMask and your CharityFund contract.
+- index.html : Single-file frontend that connects to MetaMask and PLEDGE contract.
 - This folder is safe to unzip on your machine.

 How to use: